-The findings of Section III.A indicated the possibility that the rising probability of both eu and un, and also the rising probability uu (longer unemployment duration) may have contributed to the secular rise in the unemployment rate during the 1990s.
-Following on this finding, in Section III.B I attempt to determine which of these two factors (unemployment incidence and duration) had a stronger impact on changes in the rate of unemployment during 1983-2000.
-The methodology used here differs from that of Tables 2-4 in that we will not be able to determine whether unemployment is being generated by inflows into the unemployment pool from employment or from not-in-the-labor-force.
+The findings of Section III.A indicated the possibility that the rising probability of both eu and nu, and also the rising probability uu (longer unemployment duration) may have contributed to the secular rise in the unemployment rate during 1990s.
+Following on this finding, in Section III.
+B, I attempt to determine which of these two factors (unemployment incidence and duration) had a stronger impact on changes in the rate of unemployment during 1983-2000.
+The methodology used here differs from that of Tables 2 - 4 in that we will not be able to determine whether unemployment is being generated by inflows into the unemployment pool from employment or from not-in-the-labor-force.
 Nor will we be able to determine whether unemployment is terminated by movements to which of these two states.
 However, the methodology used here will allow us to observe changes in each phase throughout the time series.
-This will make it possible to supplement the preceding analysis, which was restricted to comparisons of four points in time due to data limitations.
+This will make it possible to supplement the preceding analysis which was restricted to comparisons of four points in time due to data limitations.

 In the steady state, unemployment is the product of unemployment duration and inflows.
-In Figure 5, the period between 1983 and 2000 is divided into three-year segments and the contributions of unemployment duration and inflows to changes in the rate of unemployment are shown for each time segment.17 For each segment, the sum of the contributions of the unemployment duration and unemployment inflow is equal to the total change in the rate of unemployment.
+In Figure 5, the period between 1983 and 2000 is divided into three-year segments and the contributions of unemployment duration and inflows to changes in the rate of unemployment are shown for each time segment.17 For each segment, the